nlp-project-germain-group-6/nlp-web-scraping/README.md

-# Using Natural Language to Predict Programming Languange
+## Using Natural Language Processing to Predict Programming Languange

-## Webscraping and Natural Language Processing Project
+### Webscraping and Natural Language Processing Project

-### Presented by Chris Everts, Malachi Hale and Randy French
+#### Presented by Chris Everts, Malachi Hale and Randy French

 ### Table of Contents